The Rig

 The Trailblazer comes with a 7-pin connector out back and all the pre-wiring.
 Remove the lower panel from under dash and you'll find the brake controller wires (with color code label) located above the parking brake pedal.
 I installed a Takonsha Prodigy controller.
 I knew I wanted an inertia-type solid state controller.
 Everyone seems to like the Prodigy, so that's what I bought too.

-I mounted the Prodigy below and to the right of the steering wheel.
-I'm right-handed and I wanted it within arm's reach.
+I mounted the Prodigy below and to the right of the steering wheel within arm's reach.

 The Trailblazer also comes with a pre-wired, fused circuit for providing 12 volt auxiliary power to the trailer.
 Pop the hood and locate the stud at the front right corner of the fuse block.
 There's a red wire nearby.
 Put the red wire on the stud and you're good to go.
 The stud is protected by the 30 amp fuse right next to it.
-Be warned that you must provide your own 6 mm stud nut.
-Chevy puts all this effort into fusing and pre-wiring and they can't give you a friggin' nut?
-I did not connect the wire since we don't plan on doing much boondocking.
-However, I did install a stud nut just in case.
+You need to provide your own 6 mm stud nut.
+I did not connect the wire since we don't do much boondocking.
+But, I did add the stud nut just in case.

 Under hood fuse block showing the 12 volt wire, the stud and the fuse (6 mm wing nut not included).